Infant Head and Brain Injury Lawyers in Pittsburgh

-Did Your Child Suffer A TBI During The Birth Process?
+Did Your Child Suffer A TBI During The Birth Process in Pennsylvania?

 As the father and mother of a newborn baby, one of the most serious injuries your child can suffer is any type of traumatic brain injury, otherwise known as a TBI.
 A TBI for children can detrimentally affect them for the rest of their lives.
 It can damage the child physically and emotionally and seriously slow his or her cognitive retention or memory during the most important learning years of his or her life.